Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 Modern paints can do more than just add color.
 Many premium formulas include special additives that protect your home, and these features contribute to a higher price.
 Paints with built-in resistance to UV rays and mildew can range from $50 to $90 per gallon, while more basic options sit between $30 and $50.
 Here in the Pacific Northwest, investing in a paint with mildew-resistant properties is a smart move to protect your exterior from our damp climate.
 Other features, like self-priming formulas or dirt-shedding technology, also add to the cost but can save you time and maintenance down the road.

-Your Location and the Season
+Why Location and Season Matter

 Believe it or not, where you live and what time of year you start your project can affect costs.
 Paint prices can vary slightly from one region to another due to local supply and demand.
 The season also plays a role, as painting is more popular in warmer, drier months, which can sometimes influence pricing and availability.
 While this section focuses on the cost of paint, it’s worth remembering that labor makes up a significant portion of a total painting project budget.
 Using a cost calculator can help you get a better sense of how local rates impact overall project expenses.